tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 It is closer to the *inductive definition* of sum than a series of steps for how to compute it.

 - No *mutable* variables used
 - Each expression in this code is *“pure”*: it has no *effects* outside the expression.
-Thus, you could replace each element of code with something else that produces the same result for a given input (such as a simple look up of a precomputed cache) and it would work the same.
+Thus, you could replace each element of code with something else that produces the same result for a given input (such as a simple look up of a precomputed cache), and it would work the same.
-- Therefore: this code has the property of *referential transparency*.
+- Therefore, this code has the property of *referential transparency*.
 - The code succinctly states the *loop invariant*.

 ## Stack Overflow and Tail Recursion